30 Days of SQL – From Basic to Advanced Level!

 - UPDATE Statement: Updating certain data entries based upon the condition provided.

-- ALTER Table: Adding, dropping, or modifying table based on the given condition.
+- ALTER Table: Adding, dropping, or modifying the table based on the given condition.

 - LIKE Clause: It will follow the pattern given on the condition for search.